New Special Issue of Parliamentary History: Settler Colonialism and Parliamentary Democracy – Histories and Legacies

 History Department, University of Exeter

-From whether sanctions can stop Russia to why bootleg Moe’s Taverns are all over Latin America, here are this week’s top picks in imperial and global history.
+From global Guyana to turning points in world history, here are this week’s top picks in imperial and global history.

 Continue reading “This Week’s Top Picks in Imperial & Global History”